awsdocs/aws-systems-manager-user-guide/doc_source/integrations-community.md

 The following sections provide links to blog posts, articles, and community\-provided examples related to AWS Systems Manager integration with AWS and other products and services\.

 **Note**
-These links are provided for informational purposes only, and should not be considered either a comprehensive list or an endorsement of the content of the examples\.
-AWS is not responsible for the content or accuracy of this content\.
+These links are provided for informational purposes only, and shouldn't be considered either a comprehensive list or an endorsement of the content of the examples\.
+AWS isn't responsible for the content or accuracy of this content\.

 ## Blog posts<a name="integrations-community-blogposts"></a>